 The Pipe Line Awareness for the Northeast, Inc. (PLAN for the Northeast, or PLAN-NE) is a broad-based coalition working to prevent the overbuild of natural gas infrastructure.
 Kinder Morgan’s NED project would have clearcut a swath across four states, through hundreds of private properties and public land, including conservation land intended to be protected from development forever.

-Federal Energy Regulatory Commission approval can authorize Kinder Morgan, Spectra and other pipeline companies to take land by eminent domain—but, as we said all along these pipeline projects are not inevitable!
+Federal Energy Regulatory Commission approval can authorize Kinder Morgan, Enbridge/Spectra and other pipeline companies to take land by eminent domain—but, as we said all along these pipeline projects are not inevitable!

 We have hired energy and regulatory attorney Richard Kanoff, of the Boston-based firm Burns & Levinson LLP, to assist in our efforts to prevent needless overbuild of gas infrastructure.
 He has been involved in numerous proceedings before FERC, the Massachusetts Department of Public Utilities (MA DPU), and the New Hampshire Public Utilities Commission (NHPUC).
 We also work with experts in environmental law, wetlands science, gas markets, and other key subject matters.